banner

 By 1990 Frank Short was treasurer and Norman Sneddon was chairman, later chairmen included Jim Moffatt (Brickwall) and from 2005 until 2016 Mike Elson (British Telecom).
 Frank Short remained as league treasurer throughout until he retired from the league in 2017.

-There was a danger that the league could fold as we had only 9 registered teams however several teams wanted to continue.
 A new committee was formed consisting of Lesley Allars (Chem Path) was as chairperson, Richard Phillip (Chem Path) as treasurer and Shane Byrne (Borderline) as secretary.

 Resurgence and Stability